 The furthest I can take my McGuire ancestors back is to James McGuire born about 1620 in Fermanagh, Ulster, Northern Ireland and died about 1682 in McElligott Parish (near Tralee), Kerry, Ireland and Cecelia McNamara Reagh born about 1623 in Fermanagh, Ulster, Northern Ireland and died 1665 in McEllligott Parish (near Tralee), Kerry, Ireland.

-James McGuire was living in County Fermanagh, Ireland, but owning to political or religious disturbances there in 1641 it is said he left his own native heath and settled near Tralee, McElligott Parish, of County Kerry. – From Encyclopedia of Virginia Biography, Volume 4.
+James McGuire was living in County Fermanagh, Ireland, but owing to political or religious disturbances there in 1641 it is said he left his own native heath and settled near Tralee, McElligott Parish, of County Kerry. – From Encyclopedia of Virginia Biography, Volume 4.

 There was a rising in 1641 in which the Irish Catholic gentry and those descended from old Catholic Anglo-Irish families combined to seize control of the Protestant English administration.
 In Fermanagh, the rising was led by James’ great-uncle Connor McGuire, 2nd Baron of Enniskillen.
 (1)